terminatorul/ProjectConfig/README.md

 ## Installation

+Installation should be easy.
+The plugin should be found at: [terminatorul/ProjectConfig](https://github.org/terminatorul/ProjectConfig)

+Depending on how you use Vim, you can choose one of the options below:

+### Use Vimball release

+Download the vimball release from Github (search for project terminatorul/ProjectConfig, then click on Releases).
+Open the `.vmb` file with Vim and run `:source %`

 ### Use a Vim plugin manager
 Using a plugin manager for Vim like Vundle or Pathogen is recommended.
 For Vundle for example you should add a line like `Plugin 'terminatorul/ProjectConfig'` to your `.vimrc` file, between